sandeepseeram-techfirst/kubernetes_security_specialist/kata_gvisor/introduction.md

 # gVisor

  gVisor takes a different approach.
 It effectively implements a Linux kernel that runs on the host system.
+Therefore, syscalls are not shared anymore across all containers on the host system.